rfc/emacs/.emacs.d/lisp/python-mode/doc/commands-python-mode.rst

 --------
 Start an interactive Python interpreter in another window.

-With optional C-u user is prompted by `py-choose-shell' for command and options to pass to the Python interpreter.
-Returns variable `py-process-name' used by function `get-process'.
+Interactively, C-u 4 prompts for a buffer.
+C-u 2 prompts for `py-python-command-args'.
+If `default-directory' is a remote file name, it is also prompted to change if called with a prefix arg.

+Returns py-shell's buffer-name.
 Optional string PYSHELLNAME overrides default `py-shell-name'.
-Optional symbol SWITCH ('switch/'noswitch) precedes `py-shell-switch-buffers-on-execute'
+Optional symbol SWITCH ('switch/'noswitch) precedes `py-switch-buffers-on-execute-p' When SEPCHAR is given, `py-shell' must not detect the file-separator.
+BUFFER allows specifying a name, the Python process is connected to When DONE is `t', `py-shell-manage-windows' is omitted

 python